research-ag/motoko-lib/docs/modoc/SharedStreamManager.md

 func prioritySourceCanisters() : Vec.Vector<(Principal, Nat)>
 ```

-principals of cross-canister stream surces with the priority.
-The priority value tells the caller
+principals of cross-canister stream sources with the priority.
+The priority value tells the caller with what probability they should
-with what probability he should chose that canister for their needs.
-In future this value will be used for
+chose that canister for their needs (sum of all values is not normalized).
+In the future this value will be used for
-load balancing calls, for now it returns either 0 or 1.
-Zero value means that stream is closed it the canister should not be used
+load balancing, for now it returns either 0 or 1.
+Zero value means that stream is closed and the canister should not be used

 ### Function `getStream`